History

 More than 200 years of pantheonizations

 Since 1791, successive "Pantheonizations" have placed the building in the French and international news.
-The most recent is that of Josephine Bakerin November 2021.
+The most recent is that of Missak Manouchian in February 2024.

 Well present in the collective imagination, the Panthéon is best known for its most famous personalities such as Victor Hugo and Voltaire, Marie Curie or Jean Moulin...
 But can you name all its residents?
 How many?
 Do you know the reasons for their entry?